openhealthcare/opal/doc/docs/reference/patient_list.md

 #### PatientList.allow_add_patient

 Whether we should show the add patient button.

-Defaults to True.
+Defaults to `True`.

 #### PatientList.allow_edit_teams

-Whether we should allow the user to edit teams
+Whether we should allow the user to edit teams.

+`Defaults to True`

 ## TaggedPatientList